ag-informatics/ag-informatics-seminar/3-intro_to_robotics/intro_to_robotics.md

 ## Moving the Robot: Kinematics
 The study of the motion of the links and joints of a robot is called kinematics.
-This is a fundamental topic in the study of any robot, wherein mathematical relationships are derived to map joint coordinates and the world coordinates.
+This is a fundamental topic in the study of any robot, wherein mathematical relationships are derived to map joint coordinates and world coordinates.
 This has two main types: forward and inverse.
 Forward kinematics maps the joint configuration to the position of the robot in the real world.
 In inverse kinematics, often the more important and difficult one, we derive mathematical relationships to map world coordinates to the joint coordinates.
 For simple robots, such as a cartesian robot, it is fairly simple to derive the kinematics.
 However, as structures become complex, instantaneous motion in terms of Jacobians is used to study the kinematics.
 If you are interested in looking at this more deeply, please read: http://motion.cs.illinois.edu/RoboticSystems/Kinematics.html